KayChansiri/jour-701-AI-research-methods/docs/labs/week-03-python.md

 # Screen Sharing

-During class, several students will be invited to share their screens.
+During class, teams will be invited to share their screens.

 When you share, briefly show: